The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 Tell Your CFO Before You Sign the Contract

-Loss aversion is the reason this matters.
-Kahneman and Tversky's body of work on prospect theory is one long demonstration that humans process surprise losses far more harshly than expected ones.
-A 15% measured drop that was modelled as a 15% expected drop is on plan.
-The same 15% drop unmodelled is a crisis.
-The dashboard is identical.
-The reaction is not.
-The DORA finding bears restating because it is the entire failure mode in one sentence: leadership misreads the learning phase and pulls funding during the inevitable dip.
-Not because the technology broke.
+The most leveraged tactic in this entire post is pre-commitment: budget the J-curve as a line item in the first-year cost model before the contract is signed.
+Loss aversion is why this matters.
+Kahneman and Tversky's work on prospect theory is one long demonstration that humans process surprise losses far more harshly than expected ones.
+A 15% drop modelled as a 15% drop is on plan; the same drop unmodelled is a crisis.
+Identical dashboard, opposite reaction.

-Next week I'll cover what the right arm of the J actually settles at, once you net out downstream incident cost.
+Next week I'll cover what the right arm actually settles at once you net out downstream incident cost.
 Vendors will tell you 5–10×.
 Independent measurement says 1.2–1.5× net once you count the incidents the agents shipped.
-The shape is real.
-The peak is lower than the brochure.
+Two earlier pieces sit alongside this one: The Governance Wall named the five primitives every rollout needs before deployment, and The 5-Step Loop named the verification step the dashboard above depends on.

 Series Navigation